Last Updated: 13-20-2025

 ---------------------------------------------------------------------

-You will have to wait until SlackerMail-FreeBSD is installed to retrieve and enter the DKIM key in your DNS Zone Management at your VPS provider.
+You will have to wait until SlackerMail-FreeBSD is installed to retrieve and enter the DKIM key in your DNS Zone Management.

-Then I setup reverse DNS at my VPS provider with:
+Then setup the reverse DNS at your VPS provider with:

 2. Install FreeBSD